Sonowal Kachari people

+They are predominantly inhabitants of Dhemaji, North Lakhimpur, Tinsukia and Dibrugarh districts of Assam, along with pocket populations in Jorhat, Sivsagar, Golaghat district of Assam and in the state of Arunachal Pradesh.

+The headquarters of the Sonowal Kachari Autonomous Council is at Dibrugarh.

+Etymology

 The name Sonowal comes from the word 'Son' (Xon) which means gold in Assamese.The traditional occupation of the Sonowal kacharis was gold panning, that is extracting gold from the riverbeds.
 The Kacharis those were appointed as gold-washers by the Ahom kings were organised into Sonowal Khel.
 These Kacharis came to be known as Sonowal Kacharis.

-They are predominantly inhabitants of Dhemaji, North Lakhimpur, Tinsukia and Dibrugarh districts of Assam, along with pocket populations in Jorhat & Golaghat districts.
-The headquarters of the Sonowal Kachari Autonomous Council is at Dibrugarh.